 For example, a person who has a social anxiety disorder may turn to alcohol as a way to help ease the symptoms that result from that condition.
 However, self-medicating in this way often only serves to make the problems worse.
 The underlying issues of the social anxiety disorder are left unaddressed, and the alcohol problem gets worse as the person becomes more reliant on it to cope.

 Or, alternately, someone who has a habit of binge drinking may develop depression as result of alcohol’s effects on their brain and their behavior.

 Too often, a patient’s treatment will be focused primarily on one disorder.
 We believe that leaving co-occurring conditions unaddressed increases the risk for relapse.
-Dual diagnoses often feed off of one another, so when left untreated, the symptoms of one condition can jump start the symptoms of another.
-Our trauma-focused and brain-based approach helps us find and treat the root cause of the patient’s addictions and behavioral disorders.
+Dual diagnoses often feed off of one another, so when left untreated, the symptoms of one condition can jump-start the symptoms of another.
+Our trauma-focused and brain-based approach help us find and treat the root cause of the patient’s addictions and behavioral disorders.

 At Gentle Path at The Meadows, we understand the seriousness of dual diagnosis.
 In a safe and nurturing community composed of their peers, men are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders.

 The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their feelings, behaviors, and recovery.
 Feel free to phone us at 855-333-6076.